mapillary/mapillary-js/docs/developing.md

 $ gulp
 ```

-Then head to `http://localhost:3000/debug/` to debug
+Then head to `http://localhost:3000/` to debug (in case it did not open automatically)

 ## Gulp Commands